-Jehoiakim’s coercion of the Pharaoh indeed wasn’t sufficient, lord Nebuchadnezzar plunges in and stifles Jehoiakim for an additional three years.
-His child Jehoiachin expects the privileged position after he passes on, which occurred after he was taken to Babylon as indicated by 2 Chronicles 36:6 and Daniel 1:2, albeit the prophet Jeremiah predicted for him a jackass’ entombment out of the doors of Jerusalem (22:19).
+Jehoiakim’s coercion of the Pharaoh wasn’t sufficient; lord Nebuchadnezzar plunges in and stifles Jehoiakim for an additional three years.
+His child Jehoiachin expects the privileged position after passing on, which occurred after he was taken to Babylon as indicated by 2 Chronicles 36:6 and Daniel 1:2, albeit the prophet Jeremiah predicted a jackass’ burial out of the doors of Jerusalem (22:19).

 God also considers every individual liable for their compliance to His bearing (Deuteronomy 24:16).
-Ruler Jehoiakim’s adamant dismissal of God’s Word and also his ensuing destiny are an ideal outline of the indiscretion of insubordination.
+Ruler Jehoiakim’s adamant dismissal of God’s Word and his ensuing destiny is an ideal outline of the indiscretion of insubordination.

 Thank you for your time!
-I recommend you to play the following Quiz to test your biblical knowledge about King Jehoiakim and his reign.
-Also, have a good day and take care of your soul! (you can find more Quizzes right here).
+You should play the following Quiz to test your biblical knowledge about King Jehoiakim and his reign.
+Also, have a good day, and take care of your soul! (you can find more Quizzes right here).

 Bible Trivia about King Jehoiakim